Azure/redis-on-azure-workshop/labs/01-explore-azure-cache-for-redis.md

     > **Please note**: Do not run these commands in the Redis Console.

     ```bash
-    dotnet new console -o redis-cache-dotnet
+    dotnet new console --name redis-cache-dotnet
     cd redis-cache-dotnet
     code .
     ```

-1. From the console, add the ```StackExchange.Redis``` NuGet package to the project:
+1. Add the NuGet package ```ServiceStack.Redis``` using the terminal shell.:

     ```bash
     dotnet add package StackExchange.Redis